 The Living Language of Ritual and Practice

-When you strip away the complex theology and philosophy, what do people of faith actually do?
-The answer, almost universally, is that they engage in rituals.
-Prayer, meditation, fasting, pilgrimage—these aren't just quaint habits.
-They are the active, physical language of belief.
+When you strip away theology, what do people of faith actually do?
+They practice rituals.
+Prayer, meditation, fasting, pilgrimage—these are not mere habits.
+They are the active language of belief.

 The ‘Doing’ That Defines Belief